 The Safeguard Mechanism must be designed so that these companies actually reduce the amount of pollution they produce.
 This amount should keep getting smaller each year, and eventually get as close as possible to zero.

 To achieve that, it needs to:

-The Climate Council is calling for Australia’s 10 biggest corporate polluters to publicly pledge to cut their emissions in absolute terms by 2030 under a reformed Safeguard Mechanism.
 We have a narrow window this decade to tackle the climate crisis, so the time for pollution-as-usual is over.

 Find out who the worst polluters are here.

 Check out our modelling which reveals the risk of an emissions blowout if we don’t strengthen the safeguard mechanism.